img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Via Transilvanica view across meadow.
 Credit: Sarah Wigglesworth

 In central Transylvania, Saxon farmers were invited to establish communities in the 15th century and here German is still spoken.
 They built villages, practising crop rotation, and they were self-sufficient, making everything at home.
 Subject to repeated Ottoman raids, communities established the fortified church, one of which you see here above a village.
-When threatened, people retreated into the compound where food was laid aside, schools set up and temporary accommodation was provided in the thickness of the surrounding walls (below).
+When threatened, people retreated into the compound where food was laid aside, schools set up and temporary accommodation was provided in the thickness of the surrounding walls (below 1/ 2).

-The Saxon town of Sibiu (above) is one of the best preserved in the region, and hosts a dozen cultural festivals a year.
+The Saxon town of Sibiu (below 2/ 2) is one of the best preserved in the region, and hosts a dozen cultural festivals a year.
 Being eco-conscious, we tried to get to Transylvania by train.
 Our journey was sabotaged twice, once by Austrian Railways and then by Romania’s national rail network.
 This is a pity, since overnight trains are fun.
 It is possible, however, to fly direct from Luton.

 Feel like more architectural travels?
 Visit the world via postcards here